gridonic/statamic-redirects/DOCUMENTATION.md

 ## Redirects Storage

 Redirects and logs are stored as YAML files in the `/site/storage/addons/redirects` directory.
+Feel free to modify or add any redirects directly in the YAML files if you do not use the control panel.

 ### `manual.yaml`